brancop/Brancoetal_7tesla_testretest/README.md

 Contains:
 - An in-depth instructions file with all the necessary steps for replication of the manuscript results
-- Supporting scripts for a the key steps that require automation
+- Supporting scripts for the key steps that require automation (Scripts folder)
-- Hand-made skull-stripped strucutral files
+- Hand-made skull-stripped strucutral files (Skull-stripped_structurals)

 Last updated on 29 October 2016.